 The Hebrew word for ‘finish’ is kala(kaw-law).
 In most of its uses in Scripture, it carries the idea of to withhold or to restrain.
 However here, it is in the intensive form (Piel), and is given the idea to finish.
 It is to withhold or restrain, intensified.
 The word translated ‘transgression’ is pesha(pesh-ah), and its base meaning is defection or rebellion.
 Hence, this refers specifically to transgressing by rebellion.

 Perhaps an extended translation could be something like, to restrain (to the point of making an end of) the transgression of rebellion (against God and His Word).

 to make an end of sins:

-Here, ‘to make an end of sins’, seems to be pointing to the final dealing with sins, it penalty and the offering which expiates.
-This is very close to what the writer of Hebrews tells us, in Hebrews 10:12,
+Here, ‘to make an end of sins’, seems to be pointing to a final dealing with sins, its penalty and the offering which expiates.
+This is very near to what the writer of Hebrews tells us, in Hebrews 10:12,

 12 But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God;